 Redundancies are common in takeovers.
 The chance to strip out surplus is a big motivating factor in many changes of management.
 But there are potential pitfalls that you can fall into, and steps you should take to avoid them.

 Be aware of your responsibilities.
 Under TUPE – the Transfer of Undertakings (Protection of Employment) Regulations – all employment contracts transfer to you, and you are responsible for all the terms and conditions they entail.

 Ensure you make redundancies based on an ‘ETO’ test.
 This is to establish that there are sound ‘economic, technical or organisational reasons’ to make changes to the workforce.

-And above all else make sure all redundancies are fair and legal.
-Employees with over two years service made redundant solely as a result of a takeover is regarded as unfair dismissal – you must follow the correct procedures outlined above.
+And above all make sure all redundancies are fair and legal.
+It is regarded as unfair dismissal to make an employee with over two years' service redundant solely as a result of a takeover.

 If you haven’t already, you should inform the employees what is going on.
 You should outline why the redundancies are necessary, in which category they will fall and the procedure that will be followed to select them.
 You should specify the time period for the process as well.

 It can be difficult to decide whether to tell all your employees or simply those affected.

 Making the selection

 Once the pool has been informed you can make the selection.
 Apply the criteria consistently to each member of staff in the pool, documenting how you arrive at your final selection.

 The next thing to think about is whether you can offer the people selected a position anywhere else in your business.
 If a vacancy is likely to appear in the future, consider delaying the redundancy until that time.